grantjo78/grantjo78.github.io/_posts/2022-04-29-arc-servers-onboarding.md

 [When a hybrid machine is connected to Azure, it becomes a connected machine and is treated as a resource in Azure.
 Each connected machine has a Resource ID enabling the machine to be included in a resource group.](https://docs.microsoft.com/en-us/azure/azure-arc/servers/overview)

-## Environment
+## The Environment

+### Hyper-V Host

-To simulate a server that is outside of Azure, I'm going to leverage a virtual machine (VM1) that I've deployed on a Hyper-V host within Azure, using nested virtualisation.
+To simulate a server that is outside of Azure, I'm going to leverage nested virtualisation within a virtual machine in Azure.
+This virtual machine will have the Hyper-V role enabled.
 If you would like to know how I did this, you can review my previous post [Nested Virtualization on Azure]({% post_url 2022-04-27-hyperv-vm-deployment%}).

 ![](/docs/assets/images/2022-04-29-arc-servers/arc-hyperv-guest.jpg)

-To Arc-enable a single server, follow the below steps.
+### Guest Virtual Machine

+Within the Hyper-V host, I've deployed a single virtual machine called VM1.
+VM1 is running Windows Server 2022 and is attached to a NAT Gateway enabled virtual switch.

-## Azure Portal
+## Azure Configuration

 ### Step 1: Azure Arc Service